tetsuyakanda/didiffff/README.md

 ```

 Run `npm install` to get required modules for the viewer.
-Next, run `npm run load` to compare and convine two execution traces.
+Next, run `npm run load` to compare and combine two execution traces.
 The result is output to  `<CLOENED_ROOT>/didifff/public/assets/target.json"`

-## launch the viewer
+### launch the viewer

 ```sh
 $ npm run start
 ```

 Access `localhost:8000` on Web browser.
 You can now investigate the changes in code and execution traces.

+## FAQ

+### How to pronoun "didifff" ?
+The author played on words and did not consider the pronunciation.
+However, he is Japanese and he usually pronoun "diff" like "di-fu" so maybe he wanted to name this tool as "di-di-fu-fu".